jeroenpeeters/thesis/README.md

 # Todo

- - [ ] Gestructureerde probleem beschrijving
+ - [ ] Create a structured problem description
- - [ ] Inventariseren CI oplossingen en de performance in de praktijk
+ - [ ] Identify CI solutions and performance in practice
+ - [ ] Identify improvements with thorough problem analysis
- - [ ] Selecteren verbeteringen met goede analyse
+ - [ ] Realize the improvements
- - [ ] Realiseren verbeteringen
+ - [ ] Report the performance of the improved situation

 # Popularity